 Soon after joining the expedition, Sacagawea gave birth to her first child in February of 1805, a son named Jean Baptiste Charbonneau.
 He was soon nicknamed “Pompey” by Clark.
 Carrying the baby on a cradleboard on her back, the “Corps of Discovery” headed up the Missouri River in April 1805.
 The following month, Sacagawea rescued several items that had fallen out of a capsized boat, including Lewis’ and Clarks’ journals.
 The Corps Commanders were so pleased that they named the Sacagawea River in her honor.

 Once the expedition reached Idaho, they were eager to find the Shoshone to trade with them for horses to carry supplies as they continued their journey over the mountains.
 In this effort, Sacagawea would prove invaluable.
-Recognizing several landmarks Sacagawea was able to lead them to the Shoshone and once found in August 1805, helped in translations with her people.
+Recognizing several landmarks, Sacagawea led them to the Shoshone and, once found in August 1805, helped in translations with her people.
 To her surprise, when the expedition located the tribe, Sacagawea found the band was led by her older brother, Cameahwait, who had become chief after their father’s death.
 The reunion helped in smoothing the way for the expedition and gaining the valuable horses they desperately needed.

-However, oral traditions of the Eastern Shoshone, say that Sacagawea rejoined the Shoshone people in 1871 on their Wind River reservation in Wyoming where she was known as Porivo or Lost Woman.
+However, the Eastern Shoshone oral traditions say that Sacagawea rejoined the Shoshone people in 1871 on their Wind River reservation in Wyoming, where she was known as Porivo or Lost Woman.
 After living a long life, she died at nearly 100 years of age in 1884 and was buried in what is now called Sacajawea Cemetery near Fort Washakie, Wyoming.